Mariners vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has recorded 116 hits with 19 doubles, a triple, 16 home runs and 66 walks.
+- Rutschman has put up 116 hits with 19 doubles, a triple, 16 home runs and 66 walks.
 He has driven in 57 runs.

 Rutschman Recent Games